 Instead of viewing different thinking styles as a hindrance, harness the differences to create an infallible strategy.
 It is important, when developing a strategic plan, for a person to be able to state how it will realistically work and vice versa.

-This could take the form of two employees in an organisation, working together, or through business coaching.
+This could take the form of two employees in an organisation working together or through business coaching.
 Coaching would enable a person to have an objective sounding board when translating strategies into actions.
-Coaching would also enable a person, during the process, to identify where they may be struggling, and develop plans in order to improve on that development area, such as not focusing enough on the details.
+Coaching would also enable a person, during the process, to identify where they may be difficulties and to develop plans in order to improve on that development area – such as not focusing enough on the details.

 Hrebiniak, L. (2008).
-Making strategy work: Overcoming the obstacles to effective execution.
-Retrieved from https://iveybusinessjournal.com/publication/making-strategy-work-overcoming-the-obstacles-to-effective-execution/.
+Making Strategy Work: Overcoming the Obstacles to Effective Execution.
+Ivey Business Journal.
+Retrieved from https://iveybusinessjournal.com/publication/making-strategy-work-overcoming-the-obstacles-to-effective-execution/